a-vasnev/IPCC/README.md

-# IPCC
+# IPCC prior project: Magnus and Vasnev (2025)
-The IPCC prior project computing numerical values for Magnus and Vasnev (2025) "The role of data and priors in estimating climate sensitivity"
+The IPCC prior project to compute numerical values for Magnus and Vasnev (2025) "The role of data and priors in estimating climate sensitivity"